Epistemic Gain, Aleatoric Cost: Uncertainty Decomposition in Multi-Agent Debate for Math Reasoning: Uncertainty Mechanism in MAD

 \subsection{System-Level Uncertainty Trade-off in MAD}

 Quantifying the uncertainty of large models is crucial for understanding the reliability of the responses.
-However, due to the large scale of LLM parameters and high-dimensional generation space, traditional uncertainty estimation methods based on deep Bayes networks or dropout inference \cite{lakshminarayanan2017simple, li2017dropout} are impractical to LLM-based reasoning process.
-Moreover, the implicit latent belief state $\varphi_i$ is also computational intractable for large LLMs \cite{abbasi2024believe,jayasekera2025variational}.
-To address the above limitations, we consider quantifying and decomposing the uncertainty of the MAD system based on the answer-level metrics using the predictive distribution of multiple agents.
+However, due to the large scale of LLM parameters and high-dimensional generation space, traditional uncertainty estimation methods based on deep Bayesian networks or dropout inference \cite{lakshminarayanan2017simple, li2017dropout} are impractical for LLM-based reasoning.
+Moreover, the implicit latent belief state $\varphi_{i}$ is also computationally intractable for large LLMs \cite{abbasi2024believe,jayasekera2025variational}.
+To address the above limitations, we consider quantifying and decomposing the uncertainty of the MAD system based on the answer-level predictive distributions.

-The core intuition is that the MAD system can be viewed as a natural ensemble of multiple predictive experts.
-Each agent in MAD provides distinct prediction $y_i$ about the answer under the same question $x$ and debate contexts $c$, where the homogeneous models can be distinct by different seeds and the heterogeneous models are pre-trained independently.
-More specifically, instead of assuming these responses as exact posterior samples from a joint distribution, we adopt an ensemble-of-experts proxy by mixing the answer-level distributions of each agent, where the system's collective predictive distribution is thus approximated by a mixture model as
+The core intuition is that the MAD system can be viewed as an ensemble of predictive experts.
+Given the same question $x$ and debate contexts $C_t=\{c_{i,t}\}_{i=1}^N$, each agent induces an answer-level predictive distribution $p_{i,t}(y)$.
+In practice, we estimate $p_{i,t}(y)$ by sampling $G$ responses from agent $i$ under the same $(x,c_{i,t})$ and extracting their final answers.
+This empirical distribution captures how stable or dispersed the agent's final-answer predictions are under the current debate context.
+Instead of treating these samples as exact posterior draws from a joint Bayesian model, we use an ensemble-of-experts proxy and define the system-level predictive distribution as $p_{\mathrm{sys},t}:=\frac{1}{N}\sum_{i=1}^N p_{i,t}$.

 This ensemble proxy also aligns with Bayesian belief update under the mild assumption that each agent's distribution $p_i(y)$ can be viewed as an expert corresponding to implicit sampling, such that the cross-expert average approximates the Bayesian model average.
-Therefore, the mixture distribution $p_{\text{sys}}$ can be interpreted as an approximate posterior prediction distribution.
-Then we can quantify the total uncertainty (TU) as the entropy of the collective predictive distribution $\mathbb{H}[p_{\text{sys}}(y^* \mid x, C_t)]$.
-By definition of generalized Jensen-Shannon divergence, we can decompose the TU of MAD into epistemic uncertainty (EU) and aleatoric uncertainty (AU) as follows. \begin{proposition}[System-level Uncertainty Decomposition] Let $\{p_{i,t}(y)\}_{i=1}^N$ be agents' answer-level predictive distributions at turn $t$, and $ p_{\text{sys}}(y)=\frac{1}{N}\sum_{i=1}^N p_{i,t}(y)$ be the system mixture distribution.
-We have
+Therefore, the mixture distribution $p_{\mathrm{sys},t}$ can be interpreted as an approximate posterior prediction distribution.
+We quantify total uncertainty (TU) as the entropy of the collective answer-level predictive distribution.
+This mixture entropy admits an answer-level analogue of the classical law of total entropy \cite{lakshminarayanan2017simple}, which can be decomposed into system epistemic uncertainty (Sys-EU) and system aleatoric uncertainty (Sys-AU) as follows.